 Are You Suffering from a diagnosed vocal injury or are recovering from voice surgery?

-Have you been diagnosed with neurological dysfunction resulting in vocal fold paresis, paralysis or essential tremor?
+Have you been diagnosed with neurological dysfunction resulting in UNI-LATERAL or BI-LATERAL vocal fold paresis or essential tremor?

 I am an experienced singing voice rehabilitation specialist who guides disordered singers back to free and healthy singing.

 Client referrals come from speech-language pathologists, voice care practices, experienced singers, colleagues and teachers all over the US and many other countries.

-To discuss your needs, the process and rates, please contact me below.
+To discuss your needs, the process and rates, please contact me.
 I’ll respond in a timely manner, I promise!

 Evidence-based rehabilitative tools.

 Practical application of motor-learning principles to embrace the brain’s ability to groove new neuropathways for healthy function.

-My highly-trained somatic perception, highly discerning ear and leadership through emotional intelligence.
+My highly-trained somatic perception, highly discerning ear and training in leadership through emotional intelligence.

 My experiences as a former performer and singer, vocal pedagogue and bi-lateral vocal fold paresis patient.

 What You Will Need:

 It is in your best interest to first be seen by a fellowship trained otolaryngologist who works with singers.
 You may request that copies of your records and video strobe, or images, be sent to me via email, or bring me your records at our first meeting.

 Just like knee surgery requires physical therapy, vocal fold surgery requires vocal rehabilitation and reconditioning.